-The Program Fee for the Oxford Summer Seminar 2013 is $7,000.
+The program fee for the Oxford Summer Seminar 2018 was $7,750 (comparable programs begin at $8,000).
 It covers the following items:

 The program fee includes tuition for two four-credit, six-week courses and the two-credit, pass/fail Seminar Colloquium.

 The program fee covers 6 weeks of accommodations within Trinity College, Oxford University, in either single rooms or traditional shared suites.

 Please note: there is no price difference between rooms, and in fact, Trinity has more singles than doubles.
 Rooms will range from ensuite (i.e., with bathing facilites attached to the room), to those where the bathrooms are down the hall or even on a lower floor.
 The Seminar will try to take student preferences into account when assigning rooms, but cannot guarantee that everyone will receive their first choice.